sean-roberts/parallel-data/README.md

 ## The API ⚒

-### `ParallelData.get( url, options )`
+### `ParallelData.getForXHR( url, options )`
 This method immediately kicks off a GET request to the specified URL with the provided options.
+Note, **this only matches requests that are `XMLHttpRequest` based** - if the request uses `window.fetch` it will not match (fetch support coming soon).
+This is needed because mapping XHR to a full `window.fetch` implementation is very difficult and will cause unnecessary bloat.

 **Function Parameters**
 - `url` - the url to load in parallel.
 This must **exactly** match the url used when requesting data in the app